aamrun/doodles/Valiant/readme.txt

 starify method added to Polygon class.
 This method takes an innerradius argument and applies it to every second vertex of a Polygon object. valiant_star.py extended to show 3,4,5,6 and 7 pointed stars which are derived from 6,8,10,12 and 14-gons respectively.
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
+valiant_devil_star.py demonstrates the pursuit algorithm on a 5 pointed star usually associated with Lucifer.